 After moving to Mammoth Lakes, California, a stunningly famous ski town in the Eastern Sierra Nevada mountain range, I started to notice a trend that I could not have predicted.
 This year is my first living in a ski town.
 Some things naturally came as a culture shock, shoveling snow all winter long, not having access to Target, seeing the same people daily, and taking a much slower pace in life.
 One thing, in particular, rattled me to my core, the amount of substance abuse and mental health disorders that are not only prevalent in Mammoth but many other ski towns across the United States.
 Sadly, it is not uncommon to walk into a bar before noon and see every seat taken, or to hear about a string of suicides that recently occurred.
-From Aspen, Telluride, and Jackson Hole to Mammoth Lakes and Park City, suicide rates seem to be much higher in ski towns compared to bigger cities and the lack of mental health and substance abuse treatment in these towns is alarming.
+From Vail, South Lake Tahoe, and Jackson to Mammoth Lakes, Sun Valley, and Park City, suicide rates seem to be much higher in ski towns compared to bigger cities and the lack of mental health and substance abuse treatment in these towns is alarming.
 Ironically many of these places are often listed as the “top places to live in the United States.”
 They are stunningly beautiful, have a quaint feel, and offer a slow-paced lifestyle; but these places are not for everyone.

 - Eagle County, Colorado, home to the prestigious ski town of Vail, had 15 suicide deaths in 2017.
 Eagle County has a population of roughly 53,000.

 - The Colorado per capita suicide rate was 20.3 per 100,000 residents in 2016, which is well ahead of the national rate of 13.3 suicides per 100,000 in 2015.